tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus.md

 ### V-A. Hints

-- the **"accept-header-example-DONE"** link in myCourses can give you some ideas on how to structure your XML and JSON

 1) In `onRequest()`, you need to grab the contents of the HTTP `accept` header that is sent over by the client.
 The following code snippet will:

     - get the contents of `request.headers.accept` (a string), then "split" it into an array of strings, and assign this array to the `acceptedTypes` variable